openshift/origin-ci-tool/README.rst

    correct profile to use.
 2. The AWS secret access key ID.
 Consult the `AWS documentation <http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys>`_ for more details.
-3. The AWS secret access ID.
+3. The AWS secret access key.
 Consult the `AWS documentation <http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys>`_ for more details.

 When setting up the SSH configuration for virtual machines provisioned in AWS EC2, the name and location of the private key used